Oi, Portugal Telecom combine to battle bigger rivals

-LISBON/RIO DE JANEIRO Brazil's Grupo Oi SA (OIBR3.SA), facing growing competition from foreign telecom carriers, will combine with Portugal Telecom SGPS SA PTC.LS to form a new company with more than 100 million subscribers and almost $19 billion in annual revenue.
+LISBON/RIO DE JANEIRO Brazil's Grupo Oi SA, facing growing competition from foreign telecom carriers, will combine with Portugal Telecom SGPS SA to form a new company with more than 100 million subscribers and almost $19 billion (11.72 billion pounds) in annual revenue.

-The new company, known as CorpCo, will be based in Rio de Janeiro, where Oi is headquartered.
-Zeinal Bava, the 47-year-old engineer who in June became chief executive at Oi after a five-year stint as head of Portugal Telecom, will lead it.
-He expects CorpCo to yield cost savings of 5.5 billion reais ($2.5 billion) though analysts were skeptical the target is doable.
+The new company will be based in Rio de Janeiro, where Oi is headquartered.
+Zeinal Bava, the 47-year-old engineer who in June became chief executive at Oi after a five-year stint as head of Portugal Telecom, will lead the new company.
+Bava expects the new entity, CorpCo, to yield cost savings of 5.5 billion reais (1.54 billion pounds), but analysts were sceptical the target can be achieved.

-Oi's largest shareholders, most of them local groups and pension funds as well as Portugal Telecom, are confident the move will give the struggling group more clout to compete inside Brazil with bigger rivals such as Spain's Telefonica SA (TEF.MC), Telecom Italia SpA's TIM Participações SA (TIMP3.SA) and Mexico's America Movil SAB (AMXL.MX).
+Oi's largest shareholders, most of them local groups and pension funds as well as Portugal Telecom, are confident the move will give the struggling group more clout to compete inside Brazil with bigger rivals such as Spain's Telefonica SA, Telecom Italia SpA's TIM Participações SA and Mexico's America Movil SAB.

 The merger is in some ways akin to throwing a lifeline to Portugal Telecom, which has suffered in recent years along with a flagging Portuguese economy.
 Bava must also fix Oi's complex shareholder structure, cut debt at both companies and figure out how Oi can cope with the demands of a Brazilian market that may be ripe for consolidation.
 Telefonica agreed to up its stake in Telecom Italia recently.